brandon-medina/Capstone/README.md

-This webpage is an interactive and user-friendly e-commerce platform named "Fake Store", designed using React.
+This webpage is an interactive and user-friendly e-commerce platform named "Capstone Co.", designed using React.
 It showcases various features essential for a modern online shopping experience, including product browsing, detailed product information, a shopping cart, and user authentication.

 Core Features:
     Navigation Bar: Intuitively designed for ease of navigation throughout the site, the navigation bar dynamically updates to reflect whether a user is logged in or not.
 Authenticated users can navigate to product listings and view their cart, while unauthenticated users are prompted to log in or view products.